 On occasions, parents come to school and ask to speak with staff members.
 We do understand that if you have taken the time to come in, you must feel it necessary, but I must point out that staff can very rarely instantly meet with parents as they have many commitments.
-I have told the admin team to ask any parent who has come into school to once again take brief details and they will then contact the relevant member of staff and ask for them to arrange a meeting with you (if required).
+We do not conduct adhoc meetings and therefore as outlined in the home school agreement please try to book a meeting with your child's FGL/HOY in the first instance.
+If you want to raise an issue the admin team have been told to ask any parent who has come into school to take brief details and they will then contact the relevant member of staff and ask for them to arrange a meeting with you (if required).